 The causes of kleptomania have not been fully understood an interaction of psychological, environmental and biological factors can lead to the condition.

-Inside the brain of a kleptomaniac: A decrease in the availability of neurotransmitter serotonin in brain has been associated with a tendency toward risk taking behaviours.
+Inside the brain of a kleptomaniac: A decrease in the availability of neurotransmitter serotonin in the brain has been associated with a tendency toward risk taking behaviours.
 Serotonin regulates emotions and mood of a person.
 There may also be an increase in the level of dopamine which produces feelings of pleasure and reinforces the stealing.

 Stolen object as a symbol for something else: In many cases of kleptomania, although the stolen object initially seems very bizarre in course of psychological treatment it is known that the object stands as a symbol for something else.
 Usually, a child has some deep wishes which he or she is scared to acknowledge and suppresses.
 The stolen object fulfils these wishes in a symbolic and complicated manner.